 North Dakota

 Preliminary QA/QC of the daily NDAWN data is performed by the High Plains Climate Center in Lincoln, NE.
 After the data are transferred to NDSU, the staff of the ND State Climatologist performs additional QA/QC.
 NDAWN currently offers 10 minute updated weather information for all stations on the network and is formatted for smart phones.
-QA/QC on the 10-minute data is performed locally on the NDAWN servers.
+QA/QC, on the 10-minute data, is performed locally on the NDAWN servers.

 South Dakota